vega-star/godot-strata/README.md

     * Game over screen
     * Keybinding menu

-After completion, this repository will also bear a <kbd>.pdf</kbd> file where each detail, issue, and solution will be registered.
-After gathering more experience both in Godot and overall game design, it is **highly** probable that I'll redo some aspects of the game, but I'll also surely document the differences and explain the reason behind them.
+After completion, this repository will also bear a <kbd>.pdf</kbd> file where each detail, issue, and solution should be registered.
+After gathering more experience both in Godot and overall game design, it is **highly** probable that I'll redo some aspects of the game in another project, but I'll also surely document the differences and explain the reason behind them.